What is an ISA (or NISA)?

 Cash ISAs operate in the same way as traditional savings accounts: there is a range of easy access options and fixed rate options, and you'll need to consider whether you might need access to your funds before you decide to lock them away for long periods at a time.

-Stocks and shares ISAs (or growth ISAs) are more suitable for those looking to invest over longer periods.
-Growth ISAs tend to involve an element of risk, with variable returns dependent on the performance of stocks.
-However, with careful negotiation, stocks and shares ISAs could end up yielding more than cash ISAs.
+Stock ISAs involve an element of risk, as variable returns are dependent on the performance of stocks and shares.
+However, with careful negotiation, stocks and shares ISAs could yield more than cash ISAs.

 Why Invest in an ISA?

 ISAs are a great way to make your savings deliver more.
 The best feature of an ISA is that no tax is payable on any of the income received from savings and investments.
 This includes savings interest, dividends, and capital gains.
 ISAs can be an effective means to beat inflation and are an useful device to build a sizeable nest egg for retirement.

 ISAs are deceptively versatile.
 It is possible to switch old and current ISA funds by arranging a transfer through a new provider.

 Provided these transfer are carried out properly, they will not count towards your current year's allowance.
 If you withdraw your funds manually, they will cease to be tax free and will count towards your allowance again should you choose to reinvest them into an ISA.